Miami Mayor Has Coronavirus, Met With Same Brazilian Official Who Tested Positive After Meeting Donald Trump

 In the below Instagram photo, posted by Wajngarten on Sunday, the Brazilian communications secretary stands at the far right, wearing a brown cap emblazoned with the slogan “Make Brazil Great Again.”
 Trump stands directly next to Wajngarten, holding a brown cap.

 On Friday, media reports said that Brazil’s president, Jair Bolsonaro, has also tested positive for coronavirus.
-Bolsonaro met and dined with Trump at Mar-a-Lago last weekend and like Trump himself, has sought to downplay the severity of the coronavirus outbreak, calling the public reaction to the pandemic “oversized.”
+Bolsonaro met and dined with Trump at Mar-a-Lago last weekend and, like Trump himself, has sought to downplay the severity of the coronavirus outbreak, calling the public reaction to the pandemic “oversized.”

-Amid the reports he had contracted the virus, Bolsonaro issued a statement on his Facebook page denying that he had the disease, and in fact claiming that he tested negative for COVID-19, according to a report by The Independent newspaper.
+Amid the reports he had contracted the virus, Bolsonaro issued a statement on his Facebook page denying that he had the disease, claiming that he tested negative for COVID-19, according to a report by The Independent newspaper.

 Though Suarez went into self-isolation after learning of Wajngarten’s positive test, Trump had a different reaction when informed Thursday of the Brazilian official’s status.